opencog/atomspace/Design-Notes.md

 will block, if the Container is empty and open.
 Thus, it provides the items being added to the Container, without buffering.

-The SortedValue works best when it drains its source, that is, keeps it's source drained and empty, so that it can apply the sort order to the buffered contents.
+The SortedStream works best when it drains its source, that is, keeps it's source drained and empty, so that it can apply the sort order to the buffered contents.